-American art, pre-Columbian era to the present; early modern European art; methods, especially homohistory and critical anachronism; the history of the history of American art; philosophy of art, including theories of art, architecture, image, and form; theology; performance and conceptual art; medium and media studies; sculpture; gender; landscape and plant life; interiority; work; poverty; iconoclasm; flight from the world; poetry; color and light.
+American art, pre-Columbian era to the present; early modern European art; contemporary art; methods, especially critical anachronism and homohistory; the history of the history of American art; the philosophy of art; theology; multilingualism; medium and media studies; sculpture; feminism; work; poverty; science fiction; poetry; landscape and plant life.

 Disclaimer: All work represents the views of the INDIVIDUAL ARTISTS & AUTHORS who created them, and are not those of the school or museum of the Art Institute.